Symmetries of linearized gravity from adjoint operators: Introduction

-holds for linear partial differential operators $\TMESop, \TMEEop, \TMEOop$ and $\TMETop$.
-Suppose $\psi$ satisfies $\TMEOop^\dagger \psi = 0$, where $\dagger$ denotes the adjoint of the operator with respect to some inner product.
-Then $\TMESop^\dagger \psi$ satisfies $\TMEEop^\dagger(\TMESop^\dagger \psi) = 0$.
-Thus, in particular, if $\TMEEop$ is self-adjoint then $\phi = \TMESop^\dagger \psi$ is a solution of $\TMEEop(\phi) = 0$. \end{theorem} To apply the theorem, Wald makes two key observations: \begin{enumerate} \item \textit{Connecting the TME to covariant field equations}\\ First use the (self-adjoint) wave equations for the vector potential (spin-1) or the linearized metric (spin-2) to define the $\TMEEop$ operator covariantly.
+\begin{remark} In the original work \cite{wald:1978PhRvL..41..203W}, Wald applied the theorem to the TME for Maxwell and linearized gravity in a Newman-Penrose component form and made two key observations: \begin{enumerate} \item \textit{Connecting the TME to covariant field equations}\\ First use the (self-adjoint) wave equations for the vector potential (spin-1) or the linearized metric (spin-2) to define the $\TMEEop$ operator covariantly.
 Then there exists an operator $\TMESop$ connected to the TME operator $\TMEOop$ via \eqref{eq:adjoint}.
-In fact, the operator $\TMESop$ can be read-off from the source terms of the TME in Teukolsky's original work. \item \textit{Adjointness property of TME}\\ The TME operator for one extreme scalar (say $\phi_0$ for spin-1 or $\dot{\Psi}_0$ for spin-2) is, up to rescaling by a scalar field, the adjoint of the TME operator for the other extreme scalar ($\phi_2$ for spin-1 or $\dot{\Psi}_4$ for spin-2). \end{enumerate} Thus from any solution of the spin-1 or spin-2 TME a new vector potential or linearized metric in the kernel of $\TMEEop$ can be constructed.
-This provides the connection to symmetry operators we are interested in.
-Summarized, Wald provided a re-derivation of the spin-1 Debye potential formulation of Cohen and Kegeles \cite{cohen:kegeles:1974PhRvD..10.1070C} and the first complete proof of the spin-2 Debye potential formulation initiated by Cohen and Kegeles \cite{1975PhLA...54....5C} and Chrzanowski \cite{Chrzanowski:1975}.
-See also \cite{Whiting:2005hr} for an overview.
+In fact, the operator $\TMESop$ can be read-off from the source terms of the TME in Teukolsky's original work. \item \textit{Adjointness property of TME component operator}\\ The TME operator (component) for one extreme scalar (say $\phi_0$ for spin-1 or $\dot{\Psi}_0$ for spin-2) is, up to rescaling by a scalar field, the adjoint of the TME operator for the other extreme scalar ($\phi_2$ for spin-1 or $\dot{\Psi}_4$ for spin-2). \end{enumerate} Identifying $\TMEOop^\dagger$ with the Debye potential operator, Wald provided a re-derivation of the spin-1 Debye potential formulation of Cohen and Kegeles \cite{cohen:kegeles:1974PhRvD..10.1070C} and the first complete proof of the spin-2 Debye potential formulation initiated by Cohen and Kegeles \cite{1975PhLA...54....5C} and Chrzanowski \cite{Chrzanowski:1975}.
+See also \cite{Whiting:2005hr} for an overview. \end{remark} We note that the second observation mentioned in the remark is naturally encoded in the self-adjointness of the \textit{covariant} TME operator, as we will see below.
+Therefore the Debye potential formulation can also be discussed in terms of symmetry operators, see sections~\ref{sec:Spin1Interpretation} and \ref{sec:Spin2Interpretation}.

-We extend the argument as follows.
-Because of key observation (2) it is natural to group the $\pm$ spin weighted TME into a matrix operator which is self-adjoint by construction.
-This is inherent to the covariant spinorial formulation we use in this paper and we explicitly prove the self-adjointness of the TME.
-More remarkable, key observation (1) also works for the TSI, so it can also be cast into the form \eqref{eq:adjoint}.
-This means there is an operator $\TSISop$ such that $\TSISop\TMEEop = \TSIOop\TMETop$ with $\TSIOop$ the TSI operator.
-The TSI operator is also self-adjoint, but with respect to a different inner product, see \eqref{eq:InnerProd2} below.
-This way, we are able to generate another symmetry operator for spin-1 and for spin-2 from the TSI\footnote{The components of the field strength/linearized curvature are not decoupled in $\TSIOop$, but that is not necessary for the discussion of symmetry operators.}.